JohnWSweeney/linkedListDemo/README.md

 To find the list's node count, enter:
 > *size*

-To view the list's current contents, enter:
+To view the list's full contents enter:
 > *print*

 To reverse the order of nodes in the list, enter:
 > *reverse*

 ## Linked List Applications
-The app includes three interactive linked lists applications, including stacks and queues.
+The app includes three interactive linked list applications, including stacks, queues, and a Xilinx FPGA fifo simualtor.
 To start or stop an application demo, enter:
 > *start listType*

 > *stop*